Dan Aykroyd as Julia Child on SNL: Stop the Bleeding!

 Such was the case on the season’s eighth episode on December 9, 1978.

 In a sketch called “The French Chef,” Dan Akyroyd introduces himself to the audience right away.
 “Welcome,” he says, “I’m Julia Child.”
 The legendary teacher, author and TV host, born Aug.
 15, 1912, had starred in a groundbreaking cooking show of that name for a decade.
-She is also the subject of an acclaimed comedy-drama series that premiered on HBO’s Max platform in 2022.
+She is also the subject of an acclaimed comedy-drama series, Julia, that ran for two seasons on HBO’s Max platform beginning in 2022.

 Aykroyd, mimicking Child’s over-the-top high-pitched voice, tells the audience that he’s going to teach them how to prepare a holiday feast with “a fine, fat roasting chicken like this one.”